3DSA/cse15l-lab-reports_3/lab_report_3.md

 ```

 ``find -empty``:
-Example 1
+Example 1:
-The command looks for an empty directory using ``empty``.
-Because ``technical`` is a directory that is full,
-it ouputs nothing to the terminal.
+The command looks for an empty directory using ``empty``. ``technical`` is a full directory, outputs nothing to the terminal.

 Input:
 ```